 Ah, not enough money to cover the payment!

 Now I know a lot of you are thinking, not a big deal.
 But in business, this is normally on a much larger scale.
 So accountant’s use cash flow statements to help business owners see this cash issue.
-For you as business owner when taking on additional debt, one of the first questions to ask is ‘How much are my principle payments over the next few years?’
+For you as business owner when taking on additional debt, one of the first questions to ask is ‘How much are my principal payments over the next few years?’
 Then ask, how much more will it be per year with the additional debt.

 To get an understanding of how to answer this, the reader must first understand how to read the balance sheet related to long term debt.
 I have another article in the accounting section under the page entitled: Report Analysis – How to Read the Financial Statements.